-The streets are dangerous when they are not snow plowed – especially with the Colorado Springs daily thaw-freeze cycles.
+The streets are dangerous when they are not snowplowed – especially with the daily thaw-freeze cycles in Colorado Springs.
 However, plowing the streets is a tug of war between safe streets and city budget.

-- The City will also provide current status to the local media outlets to be used in crawlers.
+- Colorado Springs will also provide current status to the local media outlets to be used in crawlers.

 - Citizens can observe conditions on the City’s online Road Weather Information System camera feeds and/or traffic cameras.

 Of course, I can’t answer when your road will be plowed!
-However, you can look up your street below and see if you live on a primary or secondary street, or on a street that is not being plowed at all.
+However, you can look up your street above on the interactive street map and see if your street falls on a primary or secondary street.

-The City is responsible for servicing approximately 5700 lane miles of roadway, extending over a 194 square mile area.
-To save money, no streets will be plowed until at least 6″ of snow have fallen.
+The City is responsible for servicing more than 7400 miles of roadway that extend over a 194 square mile area.
+To save money, no neighborhood streets will be plowed until at least 6″ of snow have fallen.
 When the primary and secondary routes are cleared and safe for travel, the Streets Division may begin plowing and applying anti-skid by grid in residential areas where snowfall has exceeded 6″.
 This is after the storm has passed and snowfall has ceased.